 - Over 40 hours per week of tutoring in the residence hall

-New Feature: The Engineering FLC will have a Creativity Lab in the basement classroom of Hawthorn Hall.
-The Creativity Lab will have two 3D printers for use by the students!
+New Feature: The Engineering FLC has a Creativity Lab in the basement classroom of Hawthorn Hall.
+The Creativity Lab has two 3D printers, a laser cutter and robotics equipment for use by the students!
 We will have design challenges and an expo to share your work.